kevinsmia1939/PySimpleEChem/README.md

 # PyLimitingCurrent.py

 Graphical user interface for measuring limiting current from linear sweep voltammogram (LSV) with simple-to-use slider.
 Limiting current was measured to determine the mass transport coefficient.
 The method to determine limiting current is by plotting LSV as 1/I on x-axis and E/I on y-axis.
-The puurpose of plotting LSV like this is to make determining limiting current more reproducible.
+The purpose of plotting LSV like this is to make determining limiting current more reproducible.

 See this for more detail

 Ponce-de-León, C., Low, C.T.J., Kear, G. et al. Strategies for the determination of the convective-diffusion limiting current from steady state linear sweep voltammetry.
 J Appl Electrochem 37, 1261–1270 (2007). https://doi.org/10.1007/s10800-007-9392-3